Tom Switzer: Career

-In 2008, he was senior adviser to federal Liberal Party leader Brendan Nelson until the leadership spill that resulted in Nelson's defeat by Malcolm Turnbull.
-In 2009, after Nelson resigned from Parliament, Switzer was a candidate to replace him in the by-election and received endorsements from John Howard, Tony Abbott and Peter Costello.
-Switzer was defeated in the fifth round, with Paul Fletcher selected as eventual candidate.
+In 2009, after Nelson resigned from Parliament, Switzer was a candidate to replace him in his northern Sydney federal electorate of Bradfield.
+In the leadup to the by-election, he received endorsements from John Howard, Tony Abbott and Peter Costello and a dis-endorsement from former Labor prime minister Paul Keating, who said Switzer was a “monkey, who represented the jaundiced journalism that was part and parcel of the Howard years.”
+In a field of 18 candidates, Switzer was defeated in the fifth round, with Paul Fletcher selected as eventual candidate.